roundcube/roundcubemail/tests/Browser/README.md

 and imap/smtp settings needed for the test user authentication.
 We would want to test default configuration.
 Especially only Elastic skin is supported.

+NOTE: Do not use devel_mode=true (i.e. you should build Elastic styles), it makes chrome-driver to behave weird, timing out when using iframes (which we do a lot).

 NOTE: See `.ci` directory for sample config and scripts we use for in-browser tests on Travis.